galvinradleyngo/canvasdesigner/README.md

 # Canvas Designer Studio

 Canvas Designer Studio is a modern single-page web app for crafting interactive learning activities that can be embedded in Canvas LMS.
-It provides visual editors, live previews, and copy-ready embed code for three activity types: flip cards, drag & drop, and hotspots.
+It provides visual editors, live previews, and copy-ready embed code for five activity types: flip cards, accordion reveals, timelines, drag & drop, and hotspots.

 ## Features

-- 🎯 **Activity builder** – Guided authoring panels for flip cards, drag & drop matchers, and hotspot explorations.
+- 🎯 **Activity builder** – Guided authoring panels for flip cards, accordions, timelines, drag & drop matchers, and hotspot explorations.
 - ✨ **Live preview** – Interactions update in real time with accessible controls and animation toggles.
 - ☁️ **Cloud saving** – Store and retrieve activities securely in Firebase so they follow you across devices.
 - 🔗 **Canvas-ready embed code** – Generates an iframe snippet that loads a hosted viewer suitable for Canvas LMS (or any LMS that accepts iframe embeds).